Apollo vs ZoomInfo: Quick Comparison

 Finding the right sales intelligence platform that meets your budget, requirements, and objectives can be challenging.
-This 2024 comparison guide analyzes two leading options — Apollo.io and ZoomInfo — to help you determine which solution may be best aligned with your needs.
+This 2025 comparison guide analyzes two leading options, Apollo.io and ZoomInfo, to help you determine which solution may be best aligned with your needs.
 By outlining the core features, integrations, usability, data quality, pricing models, and pros and cons of each platform in a side-by-side format, you can better evaluate their respective strengths and limitations when it comes to enhancing prospecting, outreach campaigns, and go-to-market strategies powered by actionable data.

 What is Apollo.io?

-Apollo.io is an all-in-one B2B sales engagement platform designed to enhance and automate your prospecting and outreach efforts.
-It provides access to over 275 million business contacts, which you can filter and score to identify qualified leads.
-Apollo enables you to engage these prospects across multiple channels like email, phone calls, SMS, and AI-powered chatbots.
+Apollo.io is an all-in-one B2B sales engagement platform that includes robust sales engagement tools to enhance and automate your prospecting and sales outreach efforts.
+It provides access to over 210 million contacts across 35 million companies, which you can filter and score to identify qualified leads.
+Apollo enables outreach across email and calls via its built-in dialer, and adds AI-assisted writing and research to improve message quality and speed.

 Throughout your sales interactions, Apollo captures signals to score leads and inform you of the next steps.
 It also syncs bi-directionally with your CRM to create a centralized workflow.
 With robust contact data, built-in workflows, and integration capabilities, Apollo aims to accelerate deals by aligning sales and marketing teams around the right contacts.
 It serves companies of any size looking to scale outbound processes.